Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 <img width="760" alt="Screenshot 2025-04-16 at 1 55 38 PM" src="https://github.com/user-attachments/assets/cf9fac54-9451-45af-8de7-8b6bcbff7fba" />

-In our one sided test however, we operate under the assumption that the Null hypothesis is true, that is we condition on it, the grid now becomes
+In our one sided test however, we operate under the assumption that the Null hypothesis is true, that is, we condition on it.
+And the grid now becomes

 <img width="804" alt="Screenshot 2025-04-16 at 1 48 25 PM" src="https://github.com/user-attachments/assets/046f20b6-21ac-42c1-9f04-f1099bc67946" />

-- There are exactly 4 possible outcomes
+### There are exactly 4 possible outcomes
-1 Given H0 is true and we correctly do not reject it
+1. Given H₀ is true and we correctly do not reject it
-2 Given H0 is true and we incorrectly reject it
+2. Given H₀ is true and we incorrectly reject it (Type I error)
-3 Given H0 is false and we incorrectly do not reject it 4 Given H0 is false and we correctly reject it
+3. Given H₀ is false and we incorrectly do not reject it  (Type II error)
+4. Given H₀ is false and we correctly reject it

-- 2 and 3 are respectively referred to as Type I Error and Type II error, both errors we do not want to happen often we control the type 1 and 2 error with the significance level and power of the test
+we control the type 1 and 2 error with the significance level and power of the test